Mike Schroepfer

-Mike Schroepfer is an entrepreneur, technical architect and manager who was the chief technology officer (CTO) at Meta Platforms between March 2013 and March 2022.
+Mike Schroepfer (born February 1, 1975) is an entrepreneur, technical architect, climate investor, and philanthropist who was the chief technology officer (CTO) at Meta Platforms between March 2013 and March 2022.
+In 2022 he transitioned to become Senior Fellow at Meta to focus on investing and philanthropic work related to addressing the climate crisis.
+Schroepfer's current focus is investing in tech and science to fight climate change through his venture capital firm Gigascale Capital, philanthropic entity Additional Ventures, and as board chair of the Carbon to Sea Initiative.

 Education

-Schroepfer attended Spanish River Community High School in Palm Beach County, Florida, graduating in 1993.
+Schroepfer grew up in Boca Raton, Florida.
+He attended Spanish River Community High School in Palm Beach County, graduating in 1993.
 He holds a bachelor's degree (1997) and a master's degree (1999) in computer science from Stanford University.

 Career

-He was an engineer at computer software company Puffin Designs from October 1997 to November 1999 when he became a partner in Reactivity, Inc., a computer software consulting practice.
+He was an engineer at computer software company Puffin Designs from October 1997 to November 1999, when he became a partner in Reactivity, Inc., a computer software consulting practice.